AdamSobieski/Argumentation/Documents/Diagrams.md

 > [!NOTE]
 > More: [Patches.md](Patches.md)

-Patching diagrams can be performed by patching their text-, markup-, or graph-based representations.
+Making revisions to diagrams can be performed by patching their text-, markup-, or graph-based representations.